 When you visit a page for the first time, usually every website that exists on the internet.
 We generated a small text file from the browser, which saves when the page was opened.
 If you return to this page again another time, then your own browser sends this small text file directly to the website when it is called up.
 This can therefore recognize that it is the second visit and accordingly therefore also designed content z.Bsp. on the home page or on product overlays.

-But there are also so-called: "Third party cookies", ie cookies that come from a source other than the displayed website, Mozilla describes this quite well:
+But there are also so-called “third party cookies”, cookies that come from a source other than the displayed website, Mozilla describes them quite well:

-"Third party cookies are cookies created by a website other than the ones you have just opened.
-As an example: The website example.com has a Facebook "like" button built in.
-This Facebook integration automatically generates a cookie from facebook.com, even though you are not actually on this page.
-This is a "third party cookie"!
+“Third party cookies are cookies that are created by a website other than the one you have just opened.
+For example: The website example.com has a Facebook “like” button.
+This integration of Facebook automatically creates a cookie from facebook.com even though you are not actually on this page.
+This is a third party cookie!

-In the example mentioned, this also means that Facebook learns through which page you have visited and also what has interested you there.
-The users are not advised that this data has now been made available to Facebook!
+In the example mentioned, this also means that Facebook finds out which page you have accessed and what interested you there.
+The users are not informed that this data was now made available to Facebook!

-Blocking the "third party cookies" means that the web browser will then only accept cookies from the domain (URL) of the page visited.
-Luckily, it's very easy to block these cookies in any browser.
-If you have blocked these cookies, then often advertisements that are displayed by other sources on the web pages are no longer personalized or sometimes even no longer be displayed.
+Blocking the “third party cookies” means that the web browser then only stores cookies that originate from the domain (URL) of the page visited.
+Fortunately, it is very easy to block these cookies in any browser.
+If you have blocked these cookies, advertisements that are shown on the website from other sources are often no longer personalized or sometimes even no longer displayed.

 Here is a tutorial on how to block the cookies of foreign websites in the browsers: